vvi2/quartet-ml/README.md

 ## Report

-Full writeup: [report/report.pdf](report/report.pdf) — the headline
-finding, results by regime, and the misspecification analysis.
+Full writeup: [report/report.pdf](report/report.pdf).
+It includes the headline finding, results by regime, and the misspecification analysis.